I’m afraid your god is dead, Dave

 Kubrick’s largest hint that he might be exploring Nietzsche’s philosophy is his prominent and memorable use of the classical arrangement Also Sprach Zarathustra at multiple points in the film.
 Of course, the name of the composition alone ties any related sequences to Nietzsche’s most famous work, but David Patterson argues that the parallels go deeper in his essay on the subject:

-Also Sprach Zarathustra [is] a theme that Kubrick ultimately employs in three instances, all of which underscore dramatic turning points of “becoming,” including the moment of the apeman’s attainment of human consciousness and the arrival of the Star-Child at the conclusion of the film .1
+Also Sprach Zarathustra [is] a theme that Kubrick ultimately employs in three instances, all of which underscore dramatic turning points of “becoming,” including the moment of the apeman’s attainment of human consciousness and the arrival of the Star-Child at the conclusion of the film.1

 Of course, it’s simple to label these major sequences as harkening a new transformation of humanity or the human condition based on their musical content alone, and critics have long found parallels between Kubrick’s Star-Child and Nietzsche’s Übermensch, the “superhuman” next step in human development featured prominently in his work Thus Spoke Zarathustra.
 Many critics have highlighted the obvious “idea that the Star-Child at the film’s end represents a future stage of evolution,” and Patterson acknowledges that there had to have been “a fairly large indebtedness to Nietzsche on Kubrick’s part,” proving that this relationship is easily discerned.
 However, there is significantly more at play in these key scenes and along the narrative, particularly when one considers the symbol of the black monolith.

-The three pivotal sequences which feature the composition — including the apeman’s coming into consciousness at the film’s outset and the arrival of the Star-Child to Earth at its conclusion—are brought on by or focus upon large, humming black monoliths which are counted among the film’s most memorable and significant symbols.2 These mysterious objects can be considered to spurn on evolutionary development, to give rise to apes and inspire Bowman’s eventual journey into the infinite and into the next phase of evolution.
+The three pivotal sequences which feature the composition—including the apeman’s coming into consciousness at the film’s outset and the arrival of the Star-Child to Earth at its conclusion—are brought on by or focus upon large, humming black monoliths which are counted among the film’s most memorable and significant symbols.2 These mysterious objects can be considered to motivate evolutionary development, to give rise to apes and inspire Bowman’s eventual journey into the infinite and into the next phase of evolution.
 They come to create us by gifting our consciousness, to advance us toward the stars, and to guide us towards evolutionary succession and enlightenment.
 Whereas the Judeo-Christian mythology of the past millennium dictates that a theistic deity of infinite knowledge and power spurned on our creation and offered us total enlightenment, in 2001 these celestial obelisks instead come to supplant god as guiders and creators, and significantly offer a spin on human understanding of our own development.
 This places the notion of god as secondary, and perhaps suggests that, like the apeman who waxed bipedal and raised his crude weapon to murder, we ought to abandon monotheism alongside our other vestiges.
 Of course, one of Nietzsche’s most famous and misunderstood quotations seems to incapsulate this approach, “god is dead,” which is to say that the deity has lost its necessity and foundational status within human culture and moral understanding.

 Coupled with this god replacement is a now-famous moment of Promethean rebellion aboard the Discovery.
 The HAL 9000 computer serves as an obvious symbol for omniscient godliness since the cyclopic monster claims flawlessness and infallibility.
 As Bowman dismantles the machine following a series of mistreatments, it mirrors wonderfully the notion of “man kill[ing] God in the Nietzschean allegory.”3 This further extends the role of Bowman as Nietzsche’s character Zarathustra, the man who “kills God [and] ultimately evolves into superman,” symbolized by the Star-Child, 3 and solidifies the allegorical content of Bowman’s journey.
 Of course, many parallels might be drawn between the astronaut’s voyage and that of Odysseus (as the film’s subtitle portends), but closer examination of the other symbols at work within 2001 removes much doubt that another layer of interpretation intended that Bowman symbolize Nietzsche’s great orator and hero, the superman Zarathustra.